eliteprospects/eliteprospects-tooltips/README.md

 Deploy to `gh-pages`

     gulp deploy

-Tag version before pushing to Git
+Commit changes and then tag version

     gulp tag